How much Housing Benefit will I get?

 - your 'eligible' rent may be limited to an amount that's reasonable for a suitably sized property in the area you live

-If you are a council tenant, we will pay any benefit straight into your rent account.
+If you are a Together Housing tenant, we can pay any benefit straight into your rent account.

 Housing benefit won't affect any other benefits you get.